 How can Watlow products help in medical and clinical diagnostics equipment?

-I will give you an example, speaking about enabling miniaturisation and high performance.
-Our ULTRAMIC® advanced ceramic heater product enables incredible thermal performance up to 155 watts per square centimetre in a package size as small as 8mm x 8mm square and includes onboard sensing for closed-loop temperature control.
-So advanced ceramic heaters allow equipment designers to free up room for new components, reduce the machine’s overall footprint, increase performance, as well as simplify the manufacturing and assembly process.
+I will give you an example of speaking about enabling miniaturisation and high performance.
+Our ULTRAMIC® advanced ceramic heater product enables incredible thermal performance up to 155 watts per square centimetre in a package size as small as 8 x 8 mm square and includes onboard sensing for closed-loop temperature control.
+So advanced ceramic heaters allow equipment designers to free up room for new components, reduce the machine’s overall footprint, increase performance as well as simplify the manufacturing and assembly process.

 What are the benefits of Watlow‘s heaters, sensors and controllers in medical and clinical diagnostics and what are a few of your reference projects?